RIKEN-RCCS/lens3/v1/doc/setting.md

 ## Assumptions

 Some services are needed to use Lens3 as shown in the configuration figure above.
-In this setup, we assume Nginx as a reverse-proxy.
+In this setup, we assume NGINX as a reverse-proxy.
 Mux and Api are Gunicorn services, and we assume Mux runs at port=8004 and Api at port=8003.
 A reverse-proxy should be setup for Mux and Api ports.
 In addition, Redis is needed and Redis runs at port=6378.
 A